mukesh001731/Weatherly/README.md

 Current Location: Allow Weatherly to access your location for instant local weather updates.
 Responsive Design: Enjoy a seamless experience on any device - desktop, tablet, or mobile.

-🚀 Getting Started
-Clone the repository: git clone https://github.com/your-username/weatherly.git Navigate to the project folder: cd weatherly
-Open index.html in your preferred browser.

-⚙️ Installation
-No installation needed!
-Weatherly is a web app, so simply open it in your browser and start exploring the weather.

 🛠️ Technologies Used
 HTML5
 CSS3